Major in Economics

 Why Choose a Major in Economics?

-Economics is the study of how societies, governments, businesses, households, and individuals allocate their scarce resources.
-You will learn a framework for analysis that can be applied to a great variety of areas, ranging from international trade, unemployment and inflation, to retirement funds, or controlling pollution.
+The programme focuses on developing strong analytical skills and a broad set of quantitative techniques to analyse data and simulate economic models.
+You will learn a framework for analysis that can be applied to a great variety of areas, ranging from international trade, inflation and business cycles, to firm competition and strategic behaviour.

 What will you learn?

-The Economics major covers both micro and macroeconomic theory extensively.
-In Microeconomics, you will learn about the optimisation and game-theoretic decisions of individuals and firms, and how they respond to incentives like taxation, subsidies, and competition.
+In Microeconomics, you will learn about the optimal choices and strategic decisions of individuals and firms, and how they respond to incentives like bonuses, taxes, and competition.
 In Macroeconomics, the focus is on business cycles, inflation, economic growth, and how monetary and fiscal policy affect the economy.
 The emphasis on analytical and quantitative skills enables you to understand, use and produce statistically based arguments.

 Among the courses, you will find: